Intelligence plus character - that is the goal of education.

 Breakfast and Lunch Program

 Thanks to a federal initiative called the Community Eligibility Program (CEP), breakfast AND lunch are free for all City Schools students regardless of income.
-Meals begin the first day of school for students, Monday, August 29, 2016.
+Meals begin the first day of school for students, Tuesday, September 5th.
 For safety reasons, all students coming to breakfast must enter the cafeteria using the Streeper Street entrance between 7:40-7:55.
 Please do not send your child to school before 7:40 unless they are signed up to participate with FFG.
-Also, at lunchtime, our tasty salad bar returns stocked with fresh salad, fruit and vegetables.
+Our tasty salad bar returns, stocked with fresh salad, fruits, and vegetables.

 Arrival and dismissal procedures

-The 2016-2017 school year begins Monday, August 29, 2016 at 8:00 a.m.
+The 2017-2018 school year begins Monday, September 5th at 8:00 a.m.
 Once school begins, we expect students to get back into a routine for learning - plenty of sleep on school nights, a good breakfast each morning, and coming to school on time ready to learn.
 Being on time means entering the building promptly at 8:00 a.m.
 Students will line up by numbered homeroom on the blacktop.
-Depending on the grade, your child should prepare to enter school each day by:
+Depending on the grade, your child should enter school as follows:

-PreK lining up by the PreK classroom doors on the courtyard
+PreK line up by the PreK classroom doors on the courtyard

-K-4 lining up on the greentop and entering through the stairwell entrance by main office.
+K-4 line up on the greentop and entering through the stairwell entrance by main office.

-5-8 gathering in front of the building, north of the ramp and entering through the Eastern and Linwood stairwell entrance.
+5-8 gather in front of the building, north of the ramp and enter through the Eastern and Linwood stairwell doors.

 School will dismiss each day at 2:40 p.m.
 For safety’s sake, teachers of our youngest children will walk their classes onto the blacktop for dismissal.
 PreK will dismiss from their rooms.
 Parents must wait until students line up and check in with the teacher before leaving with their child.
 Be sure your child follows dismissal procedures outlined by his/her teacher.
 Please make certain your child knows where and when he/she will be picked up after school.
 If your child walks, he/she should go directly home at dismissal.
 Please note that unless there is an emergency, the office will not sign out students from 2:20 until 2:40.
 Parents arriving early for pickup should let their children finish the academic school day.

 HHA is a uniform school.
 ALL STUDENTS MUST WEAR A COLLARED NAVY TOP WITH KHAKI BOTTOM.
 No other color of blue is acceptable, only navy blue.
-Boys should have their shirt tucked in neatly.
 We sell high quality polo shirts embroidered with our logo for $12 each, but you are welcome to purchase different brands.
+Uniforms may be purchased at Meet Your Teacher and cash is the only form of payment accepted.
 Students out of uniform will be asked to call home for a change of clothes.
 Please make sure your child is in uniform every day.

-Supply lists are included with this letter and are available for all grades at the main office and online at http://www.baltimorecityschools.org/domain/5350.
+Supply lists are available for all grades at the main office and online at http://www.baltimorecityschools.org/Page/19114.
 Please clearly label all supplies, clothing, lunch boxes, etc. with the name of your child.
 Please note that all book bags must fit inside a locker.
 Rolling-style backpacks do not fit.
 Depending on the class, teachers may add an item or two to this supply list during the first days of school.

-Your 2016-2017 Leadership Team includes Matt Hornbeck (Principal), Arleen Proto (Assistant Principal), John Paz (Assistant Principal), Nora Hogan (Staff Developer), Steven Plunk (Director of Restorative Practices), Laura Guitian (Director of Enrichment), Emma MacLean (PreK/K Team Leader), Marybeth Smith (1st/2nd Team Leader), Katie Johnson (3rd/4th Team Leader), Lyle Nesse (5th/6th Team Leader and S.O.C.
-Chair), Allegra Thomas (7th/8th Team Leader), Melissa Riorda (Resource Team Leader), Jason LaBarr (ESOL Team Leader), Jennifer Shaffer (Special Education Team Leader), and Geri Swann (Director of Community Outreach).
+Your 2017-2018 Leadership Team includes Matt Hornbeck (Principal), John Paz (Assistant Principal), Cassandra Bailey (Assistant Principal), Nora Hogan (Academic Coach, PreK-2), Megan Trainer (Academic Coach, 3-5), Mike Lucas (Academic Coach, 6-8 and LGP Chair), Carey Fetting-Smith (Academic Coach), Lauren Bittinger (Assistant Academic Coach), Steven Plunk (Director of Restorative Practices), Laura Guitian (Director of Enrichment), Emma MacLean (PreK/K Team Leader), Jacqueline Clary (1st/2nd Team Leader), Katie Johnson (3rd/4th Team Leader), Ellie O’Conner (5th/6th Team Leader), Matt Cobb (7th/8th Team Leader), Eugene Garner (Resource Team Leader), Jason LaBarr (ESOL Team Leader), Jennifer Shaffer (Special Education Team Leader), Cassandra La Bella (SFC Chair), Katherine Steinhardt (SOC Chair), Ariel Demas (Wellness Committee Chair), Geri Swann (Director of Community Outreach), and Felicia German (Director of Latino Outreach).

 We have a stellar group of new staff joining our talented ranks.
-We welcome Morgan Hammett (PreK Teacher), Jacqueline Clary (1st Grade Teacher), Liz Kaplan (3rd Grade Language/Science/SS), Katie Vincent (3rd Grade Math), Kelsey Schultz (4th Grade Reading), Kat Locke (7th Grade ELA/History), Jazmin Ricks (8th Grade Algebra/Math), Kenya Davis (Social Worker), Daniel Goolsby (Hopkins/Bayview Family Therapist), Jabari Lyles (Mathematics Specialist), Alexa White (STEAM Enrichment Tutor), Christina Luthers (Urban Teacher Resident), and Malachi Drummer (K Assistant Teacher with Ms. Douglas).
+We welcome Cassandra Bailey (Assistant Principal), Mike Lucas (Academic Coach, 6-8 and LGP Chair), Lauren Bittinger (Assistant Academic Coach, PreK-2), Sarah Hohman (Special Educator), Jason Farber (6th Grade ELA/Humanities), Maryrose Hemd (5th Grade Science/SS/Writing/Language), Suzannah Norris (Music), Kirby Costello (4th Gr.
+Science/SS/Writing/Language), Sara Bailin (ESOL Teacher), and Ashley Lafever (K Assistant Teacher with Ms. Douglas).
 In addition, we continue to partner with Experience Corps to bring about 10 trained volunteers into our classrooms to assist with everything from grading to editing student writing to working on projects.
-Mr. Paz will be coordinating the Experience Corps members.
+Ms. Bailey will be coordinating the Experience Corps members.
 When you see a new face, please make staff feel welcome.

 Spring Musical Dates Announced!

-The Annual HHA Spring Musical dates will be Friday, February 24th, Saturday, February 25th and Sunday, February 26th.
-Make sure to get your tickets early as the show will sell out!
+The Annual HHA Spring Musical dates are set for Thursday, February 15th, Friday, February 16th and Saturday, February 17th.
+All shows are at 7 p.m.
+Make sure to get your tickets early as the show always sells out!

 Thank you to our Super Summer Team!

-We all need to thank Ms. Melanie, Ms. Rasheed, Ms. Davis, Ms. Olivia, Ms. Sarah, Ms. Jessica, Ms. Carmen, Ms. Rebekah, and Ms. Chris for their commitment to getting the building ready and making everything shine.
-Special thanks to many former and present students for their help putting new tennis balls on chairs and desks, including Arely Martinez, Angel Lopez, Kim Leonard, Katie Chenoweth, Eduardo Rosa, Tyler Mandel, Brayden Geleta, and Chris Geleta.
+We need to thank Ms. Chris, Ms. Rebekah, Ms. Melanie, Ms. Rasheed, Ms. Davis, Ms. Olivia, Ms. Flora, Ms. Carmen, and Ms. Esmelda for their commitment to getting the building ready and making everything shine.

 Please note these important dates on your calendar